GMatrixGames/JsonAsAsset/README.md

 - DataAsset
 - DataTable

-The plugin features a user-friendly interface that makes it easy for developers to import JSON data from FModel and map it to appropriate data structures within Unreal Engine to create assets based on them.
-This includes the ability to create curves, materials, animation curve data, and other assets based on the imported data.
-However, please know that this plugin is not 100% perfect and errors happen sometimes!
+The plugin features a user-friendly interface, allowing developers to easily import JSON data and map it to appropriate data structures within Unreal Engine to create assets.
+This includes the ability to create curves, materials, animation curve data, and more based on the imported data.
+However, this plugin is not flawless, and occasional errors happen.

 In this short documentation, we will learn how to use this powerful Unreal Engine plugin.
 And we hope you enjoy it!